 |CURRENT AND PROSPECTIVE STAFF MEMBERS:

-ALL staff members, including long-time veterans, returning staff, and first-time volunteers, must complete and submit a Camp Concern Volunteer Application, which will also include a church reference and a personal reference.
-A rewritable copy of the Application and Reference Forms can be downloaded here:
+ALL staff members, including long-time veterans, returning staff, and first-time volunteers, must complete and submit a Camp Concern Volunteer Application.
+They must also have a church reference and a personal reference submit information as well.

 Staff members are asked to submit their application and references before July 2.